AdobeDocs/federated-audience-composition.en/help/start/faq.md

 +++What are the permissions required to access Federated Audience Composition?

+Federated Audience Composition requires Adobe Real-Time Customer Data Platform and Adobe Journey Optimizer Prime or Ultimate packages.
 There are no specific permissions for Federated Audience Composition.
 The only prerequisite to access this capability is to have purchased the Federated Audience Composition add-on.

 +++